Ken Griffey (griffke02)

 As spring training started in 2011, the Mariners announced that they were bringing back Griffey as a special consultant, to work as an instructor in training camp in Peoria, AZ, and then to visit most of the team's minor league affiliates to work with players there during the regular season.
 Griffey stated: "I'm looking forward to staying very involved with the Mariners, working with the players throughout the organization, staying involved with the community and assisting in other areas.
 It's an exciting time and I'm appreciative of the opportunity."
 He was named to the Mariners Hall of Fame in 2013, the 7th person to be so honored.
 He first became eligible for the Hall of Fame in its 2016 Election, and as the date for announcing the results approached, speculation began to turn around not whether or not he would be elected on the first ballot - that was a foregone conclusion - but whether he could beat Tom Seaver's record for the highest voting percentage (98.84%).
 Some writers even speculated that he could become the first unanimous Hall of Famer.
 That did not happen, but he did receive the highest percentage of votes ever, being named of 437 of 440 ballots, or 99.3% of the total.
 The Mariners decided to mark his election by announcing that his number 24 would be retired by the team during the upcoming season, the first time the team had retired a number (apart from number 42 retired throughout baseball in honor of Jackie Robinson).
 Like Robinson's number, Griffey's was retired throughout the Mariners' organization, including the team's minor league affiliates.

 Griffey and his wife Melissa have 3 children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
 When Trey was born, then-Mariners' G.M.
 Woody Woodward sent him a player's contract dated 2012.
 Ken's brother Craig Griffey never made it to the majors.
 The third generation of Griffeys is also extremely gifted athletically, although not in baseball.
 Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended the University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
 For her part Taryn was a standout basketball player in high school.
+The Mariners did select Trey Griffey in the 2016 amateur draft, fittingly in the 24th round in homage to Ken's uniform number.
+There was little chance of ever seeing a third Griffey generation in a Mariners uniform, though, as Trey had not played the game since before high school in order to concentrate on the gridiron.

 In 2007, he was voted onto the Rawlings All-Time Gold Glove Team.
 He appeared in The Simpsons episode "Homer at the Bat".
 He recorded "The Way I Swing" with rapper "Kid Sensation" in 1990.
 This is on the "Power of Rhyme" CD.